-I’ve never been much of a succulent grower – with the exception of the standard Aloe Vera and, most recently, the captivating Alligator plant.
+I’ve never been much of a succulent grower – with the exception of the standard Aloe Vera.

-That day, this is what caught my eye:
+This is what caught my eye that day:

-Isn’t that great?
-Maybe not so much like this, but I saw potential that a little spray paint and a few plants could bring to life.
-And, best of all…it’s quick, simple, and easy.
-Big projects don’t fit into my life very well; I’ve got people to feed! 🙂
+Maybe not so much like this, but I saw potential that a little spray paint and a few plants could bring to live.
+And, best of all…it’s quick, simple, and easy!
+Big projects don’t fit into my life very well; I’ve got people to feed. 🙂

-the tray.
-Dry, heat-tolerant succulents beg for classic desert colors and textures, so I grabbed a can of paint that I had for another project, but was perfect for this one: Krylon’s Stone fine texture in Pebble.
+The tray.
+Dry, heat-tolerant succulents beg for classic desert colors and textures, so I grabbed a can of paint that I had for another project, but was perfect for this one: Krylon’s Pebble Stone fine texture.

 This was the first time I’ve used textured paint and I loved how it turned out.
 It’s a fast-drying, durable paint that’s UV fade resistant – perfect for living where it will be exposed to a lot of sunlight.
 And I love the coarse texture; just right for the look I wanted.